 12. Adverse effects:

 With managerial decisions, there is strictness and stress for managers as they need to take responsibility for having complete control over the workplace.
-By this way, there is pressure influenced in the workplace for the workers too.
+In this way, there is pressure influenced in the workplace for the workers too.

 14. Wrong assumption:

 According to Frederick Winslow Taylor’s theory of motivation, employees do not naturally enjoy work and they require close observation and control.
 Taylor’s assumed that workers focus and motivated by employing financial gains.
 But the real truth is that the employees not motivated by finance aspects but by non-finance incentives such as social needs and more.